A patient's experience of the treatment for Polyarthritis.

-During the course of the consultation the doctor explained that he believed that a cure for this type of illness was effected by the body itself with the help of prescribed homeopathic medicines which I could obtain from any pharmacy but he warned me that the treatment would take some time to take effect.
+During the course of the consultation the doctor explained that he believed that a cure for this type of illness was effected by the body itself with the help of prescribed homoeopathic medicines which I could obtain from any pharmacy but he warned me that the treatment would take some time to take effect.
 He told me that this condition could not be cured with cortisone, it would only mask it, but he could relieve some of the pain by a course of acupuncture.

 To cut a long story short I had a further consultation a month later when I had further acupuncture and a revision of the medicines I had to take.
 I was then given a further appointment for two months later.
 By this time there was a substantial improvement in my condition and I was able to do many things which hitherto I had been unable to do.
 I had also recovered the weight I had lost.
 Even the doctor admitted that my recovery had surpassed his expectations and he was aware that I was able to shake him firmly by the hand for example.

 That last appointment was in October 2009 when he again revised my medication and found some tension that still existed in my shoulder and neck.
 I was given a further appointment for February 2010 and instructed to cease all medicines fifteen days before going to see him.
 By the middle of December my recovery was so good that I was able to spread 1½ tonnes of gravel on the lane leading to our house, unaided.

-There are many people who express doubts about homeopathy but this episode demonstrates that it can be made to work.
+There are many people who express doubts about homoeopathy but this episode demonstrates that it can be made to work.
 However, you do have to be very disciplined in following the prescribed course to the letter.
 There is little doubt that the food we eat in our family, which adheres to that recommended by Sir Robert McCarrison and Surgeon Captain T.L.Cleave, also made a contribution to the healing process; fresh whole foods organically produced where possible.